BAMBOO, TENCEL, SOY, LINEN, MILK, SEACELL, HEMP, CORN, COTTON, SILK

 You’ve come to the right place, and I’m so glad you found me!

 The lightbulb clicked on for me at Stitches, when I overheard one woman after another complaining that she couldn’t wear her alpaca/cashmere/wool sweaters anymore for one or more of the reasons listed above.

 Let me make you a convert!
 Once I understood the fabulous properties of these yarns – they’re cool, drapey, silky, moisture-wicking, and even anti-bacterial – they came into much heavier rotation as my go-to for new knitwear designs.
-No longer are animal fibers my default, because projects made from those yarns get so much less wear than those I create from cotton, linen, bamboo, soy, and Tencel.
+No longer are animal fibers my default, because projects made from them get so much less wear than those I create from yarns such as cotton, linen, bamboo, soy, and Tencel.

 The patterns in KNITS THAT BREATHE include varied construction techniques, strategically placed lace (with both written and charted directions), and practical but decorative pockets, making the projects challenging enough to hold your interest but never frustrating.
 A ‘Fiber Resource Guide’ tells you the most important characteristics of these yarns that may be unfamiliar, but that you’re eager to try.
 This collection of designs is for all of us who want our knits to breathe!

 Like Dorothy in The Wizard of Oz, I make my home in the great Midwest – although in my case it’s a condo in Chicago rather than a farm in Kansas.
 My Toto is an elderly tabby cat named Shadow, and the nearest tornado is in my office where, if my yarn stash landed on me, I would most definitely not make it out alive.